Safety and Health

 University Health Network

 You can find more information on Colorado State University’s health network at health.colostate.edu or call (970) 491-7121.
-You may also visit the the CSU Health and Medical Center located at 151 West Lake Street on the corner of College and Prospect.
+You may also visit the CSU Health and Medical Center at 151 West Lake Street on the corner of College and Prospect.

 The University Health Network can assist you in applying for insurance coverage or locating a physician you can visit for illness or injury.